 Quote management.
 A B2B eCommerce platform such as OroCommerce, due to its robust functionality and seamless integration with CRM, allows potential customers to place requests for quotations, not just orders.
 The RFQ workflow can be used to negotiate prices, quantities, and payment terms with the ease of digital.
 By allowing customers to place an RFQ on a 24/7 basis, you’re always open for business.

 Order management.
 An eCommerce platform allows you to make your products available on a 24/7 basis so potential customers can interact with your brand when and where they want.
 You can integrate your eCommerce solution with your ERP to provide live status on product availability.
-With a B2B eCommerce platform, your customers can submit orders via a webform, file upload, EDI or even a punchout catalog.
+With a B2B eCommerce platform, your customers can submit orders via a webform, file upload, EDI for eCommerce, or even a punchout catalog.
 Customers place orders in a manner that works best for them.
 On the back-end, you gain insight into customer behavior to further improve the customer journey.

 Marketing and sales support.
 A B2B eCommerce platform is a powerful tool for marketing and sales.
 You can use your platform to create offers and promotions and provide cross-sell and upsell offers effortlessly.
 By creating custom landing pages, you can support targeted outreach to various market segments.

-Quote-to-Cash vs B2B eCommerce
+Quote-to-Cash vs. B2B eCommerce

 B2B eCommerce is ideally suited for customers looking for a self-serve model.
 A B2B webstore gives your customers a place to learn about your products or services and about your company.
 This is exactly the type of information they want when researching before purchasing.
 Enterprises looking to streamline back-office operations, accelerate pipeline, and improve win rates benefit from digitizing with a QTC solution.